aragon/hack/docs/cli-apm-commands.md

 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
 - `--http`: The URI for the HTTP server that will be serving your app files.
 See [instructions on running from HTTP](#running-your-app-from-a-development-http-server) for more information.
 - `http-served-from`: Path to the directory that the HTTP server exposes.
 Some artifacts are generated and placed in this directory during the publishing process of your app.

+## aragon apm grant

+aragon apm grant grants permissions to publish versions in a repo by interacting directly with the ACL, without performing transaction pathing.